 We provide a huge range of essential services to the people of Kent and when times are tough it is more important than ever to spend money wisely.
-We need to make some big decisions to meet demands with the budget we have available.
-The draft 2019-20 budget will be scrutinised and discussed at the County Council meeting on 14 February 2019.
+The 2019-20 budget was approved at the County Council meeting on 14 February 2019.